jelyoussefi/dlstreamer/docs/user-guide/elements/gvaclassify.md

 gvaclassify model=<clip-image-encoder>.xml zeroshot-embeddings-file=labels.safetensors
 ```

-Selection is therefore driven by the **model**, not by a runtime property and not by naming the
-converter in a model-proc file.
-No model-proc file is involved in zero-shot mode.
-There are two CLIP
-converters and they must not be confused:
+There are two CLIP converters and they must not be confused:

 | `model_type` | Converter | Model output | Used for |
 |---|---|---|---|